Skip to main content

 }

-We can also ask for the status of some IDs directly, using the knowledge base redirect API:
+You can also query the status of knowledge base IDs directly using the redirect API:

 return response.data;